IHE/ITI.Topologies/topologies.md

 Example: Community B exposes an XCA endpoint to the rest of the network it is a part of, according to network governance.
 Internally, Community B contains a mix of systems that use XDS.b and MHD.
 The XCA Responding Gateway of Community B is grouped with XDS.b and MHD Document Consumers, so that it can accept requests from outside of the community and federate them among the internal systems that contain data being searched for.
 Once it receives responses from all systems, it must translate those responses into an XCA response to meet the network expectations.
-It will do so in a way that is transparent, such that actors outside of the community are not aware of the mixed architecture of the community.
+It will do so in a way that is transparent, such that actors outside of the community are not aware of the mixed architecture within the community.

 ### Facade Community